Corey Johanningmeier

 Ramot at Tel Aviv University, Ltd. v.
 Cisco Systems, Inc.

-Brought and led ongoing litigation enforcing a portfolio of high-speed optical communications patents on behalf of Ramot and its Tel Aviv University researchers.
-Defeated institution of three inter partes reviews and successfully defended Federal Circuit appeals from that result.
-Litigation is ongoing in Texas, Delaware, and the U.S. Patent Office.
+Brought and lead ongoing litigation enforcing a portfolio of high-speed optical communications patents on behalf of Ramot and its Tel Aviv University researchers.
+Defeated more than a dozen proceedings brought by Cisco to challenge patent validity.
+Litigation is ongoing in Texas, Delaware, the U.S. Patent Office, and the Federal Circuit.

 Lambeth Magnetic Structures v.
 Western Digital